112A Alexander St. Taos, NM 87571

-Bridges serves students from Taos High School, Taos Cyber Magnet School, Chrysalis Alternative School, Vista Grande High School, Taos Academy, Peñasco High School, Moreno Valley High School, Questa High School, GED programs and UNM-Taos.
+Bridges serves students from Taos High School, Taos Cyber Magnet School, Vista Grande High School, Taos Academy, Peñasco High School, Mesa Vista High School, Moreno Valley High School, Questa High School, GED programs and UNM-Taos.
 We work with schools to support guidance counselors who have exceedingly large caseloads and can’t spend as much time as they would like on college advisement.
 Additionally, Bridges offers support to other community providers as part of a continuum of services that contribute to intentional personal development for youth and adults.

-Between August 2015 and July 2016, we counseled 107 people from a variety of backgrounds with diverse needs.
-We met with our clients between 1 and 23 times, depending on need.
 This year, Bridges clients received a total of over $100,000 in local scholarships to attend the schools of their choice.
 Most scholarships will be applied to their first year of college, and some are four-year renewable awards.
-All data listed in the chart below comprises the 2015-2016 program year.

 Current program year

-Since the beginning of the 16 – 17 program year, we have worked with 88 individuals so far.
-Thirty-six are Taos High School seniors.
+Since the beginning of the 17 – 18 program year, we have worked with 52 individuals so far.
+Twenty-five are Taos High School seniors.
 There are fourteen seniors from other schools.
-We have also counseled 24 underclassmen and 14 adults.
+We have also counseled five underclassmen and eight adults.

 Bridges believes in reaching out to our community.
-In November 2016 we launched our new College Connections program at Taos Middle School.
-We educate parents and community members by hosting financial aid workshops, alumni panels, and parent panels.
+Last year we launched our pilot program College Connections at Taos Middle School.
+This year, we are working with the Taos High School 9th grade through College Connections.
+We also educate parents and community members by hosting financial aid workshops, alumni panels and parent panels.
 We reach approximately 750 people a year through these events.